FIFA has an officiating problem and no solution in sight

 Things are HEATED between Argentina and Netherlands pic.twitter.com/7NXz93ts8x

-Argentina eventually won on penalties but it is a fair — and even legitimate — question to ask if Argentina even makes it to penalties after being down a man for the entirety of extra time or even advance considering one of the penalties was from Messi, who should have been sent off prior.
-As a neutral, the World Cup and football in general is better when officials don’t dictate the game but at this tournament, apparently these officials haven't gotten that memo.
+Argentina eventually won on penalties but it is a fair — and even legitimate — question to ask if Argentina would have made it to penalties after being down a man for the entirety of extra time; or even advance considering one of the penalties was from Messi, who should have been sent off prior.
+As a neutral, the World Cup and football in general is better when officials don’t dictate the game, but at this tournament, apparently these officials haven't gotten that memo.
 FIFA has a problem, and one that is lacking any clear solution.

 Loading comments...